shitchell/element-f/README.md

 ### Steps

-1. Press *Alt-f* to toggle element selection mode on.
+1. Press *shift-ctrl-f* to toggle element selection mode on.
 The cursor will appear as crosshairs, and the target element will have a slight box-shadow around it
 2. Once you've got the element you want selected, just click!

 ### Customization